 BOTTOM RIGHT when you think about yourselves as a couple – what do expect to achieve together.
 This may prove to be the most useful box to address in any later joint work.
 This box will create a focus for generating some common purpose – without which many relationships founder.

 When you have given time to looking at the result on your own, agree on a sensible amount of time to talk together.
-This may be difficult to arrange as you will be tired if it is late in the evening and unhelpful if either of you have been drinking.
+Even though I’d recommend a short amount of time, it may be difficult to arrange this.
+You may be tired if it is late in the evening, and it is most unhelpful to use ‘Special Time’ if either of you have been drinking.

 Make sure you have an agreement on how to behave towards one another, e.g. no talking over one another; listening attentively, and without criticism, to what is said; focusing on your emotional reaction to what is said without turning it back on to your partner etc.